dmkhang1101/pokemon_app/README.md

 # pokemon_app

-Application that displays Pokemon's statistics using data from Pokemon.csv and made with Preswald.
+Application built with Preswald that displays Pokemon's statistics using data from Pokemon.csv.